 Graphic designer since 2016.
 Laurie Dalton and her husband of 28 years, Jeff, call Lewisville home!
 Laurie graduated from UNC-Wilmington and has brought a fun, open and airy design style to Forsyth Family magazine!
 In her spare time, Laurie enjoys spending time with her three boys and now a daughter-in-law, hiking, and still trying to train her dog, Sierra.

-As Forsyth Woman content editor since 2005, Kim Beane is an original member of the Forsyth Magazines team and has edited all of the publications at one time or another.
+As Forsyth Womancontent editor since 2005, Kim Beane is an original member of the Forsyth Magazines team and has edited all of the publications at one time or another.
 Kim is from Nashville, TN, and has a BA from Vanderbilt and a JD from Wake Forest.
-She now calls East Bend, NC, home, along with her two dogs and two horses.
-She has taken competitive dog agility classes with one of her pups, and also enjoys reading, brush lettering and spending time with friends.
+Her “day job” is as a litigation consultant at Womble Bond Dickinson, where she has worked for over 25 years.
+Kim lives in East Bend, NC, along with her two rescue pups.
+She enjoys reading, walking her dogs, and spending time with friends.

 Forsyth Magazines writer since 2012.
 Vonda was born in Greensburg, KY.
 With a father who worked for the railroad, she grew up in several areas including various parts of Tennessee and Alabama.
 Eventually, Vonda relocated to North Carolina and has called Winston-Salem home for almost 40 years.
 Vonda has a degree in English and media communications and recently retired from HanesBrands after 37 years.
 She joined the Forsyth Magazines team a few years ago at the encouragement of her daughter, Denise, who serves as project manager.
 She enjoys traveling, knitting, cooking and reading (most of all, reading about military history).
 “I love the variety of articles (including human interest, historical, informational, local businesses, service organizations and humor),” said Vonda.